mui/material-ui/docs/data/joy/components/stepper/stepper.md

 For vertical Steppers, you can pass more content to the Step by grouping it inside an HTML element.

-The Step switches the display to CSS `grid` when the Stepper's orientation is vertical.
+The Step switches its display to CSS `grid` when the Stepper's orientation is vertical.

 {{"demo": "VerticalExtraContentStepper.js"}}

 ### Connector

+The connector is a pseudo element of the Step.
+To customize it, target `::after` element of the Step using `sx` prop.

 {{"demo": "ConnectorStepper.js"}}

 ## CSS Variables

 {{"demo": "StepperVariables.js"}}

-## Common examples